i-tozer/substack-to-kindle/README.md

 ### Calibre (Optional)

-Calibre is optional but recommended for better quality conversions:
+Calibre is optional and only used if explicitly requested:

 - **macOS**: `brew install --cask calibre`
 - **Linux**: `sudo apt-get install calibre`